hyx-cs/DominaultNet/README.md

                         ···
         self.imgs_parsing_path = os.path.join(root, 'parsing folder path for CelebA images')
   ```
-:star: Note: There should be corresponding HR/LR/Global/ folders in the three files (train/test/val) for storing the ground truth/input images of different sizes/prior images.
+:heavy_exclamation_mark: Note: There should be corresponding HR/LR/Global/ folders in the three files (train/test/val) for storing the ground truth/input images of different sizes/prior images.

 ## Test
 In the testing phase, pre-trained models provided by the project can be used, as well as models that are additionally trained.